nodepy/nodepy/docs/index.md

 **nodepy** is a CPython platform heavily inspired by [Node.js] for building reproducible and easily distributable applications.
-While it provides its own package infrastructure similar to [npm], re-using existing standard Python modules from [PyPI] is highly encouraged by the package manager, **nodepy-pm**, which is automatically installed with nodepy.
+While it provides its own package infrastructure similar to [npm], re-using existing standard Python modules from [PyPI] is highly encouraged by the package manager, **nppm**, which is automatically installed with nodepy.

 A usage example to whet your appetite:

-    $ nodepy-pm install --save py/flask werkzeug-reloader-patch
+    $ nppm install --save py/flask werkzeug-reloader-patch
     $ cat index.py
     import flask
     require('werkzeug-reloader-patch').install()